Toman-Group/Escrow/c2c-providers/README.md

 Ensure that you securely store and manage access tokens and refresh tokens to prevent unauthorized access to resources.

-### `<em>`If you have any additional questions, please don't hesitate to contact us.
-Furthermore, if you have any suggestions to enhance this documentation, we welcome your feedback.`</em>`
+### *`Should you have any additional questions, please don't hesitate to contact us.
+Furthermore, if you have any suggestions to enhance this documentation, we welcome your feedback`*